yutian-007/graphical-bandits-with-heavy-tailed-rewards/README.md

 - feedback_graph.py -> class of feedback graph, including class `FeedbackGraph`.
 - UCB.py -> implements of two UCB-type algorithms, including our methods RUNE-TEM, RUNE-MoM and UCB-N in "Stéphane Caron, Branislav Kveton, Marc Lelarge, and Smriti Bhagat.
 Leveraging side observations in stochastic bandits.
 In Proceedings of the 28th Conference on Uncertainty in Artificial Intelligence, page 142–151, 2012.".
 - AAE.py -> implements of two elimination-based algorithms, including our methods RAAE-TEM, RAAE-MoM and AAE-AlphaSample in "Alon Cohen, Tamir Hazan, and Tomer Koren.
 Online learning with feedback graphs without the graphs.
 In Proceedings of the 33rd International Conference on Machine Learning, pages 811–819, 2016.".

+## Contact
+Yutian Gou - gouyt@lamda.nju.edu.cn

+If you find any bugs or have any question, please contact me.